nextstrain/nextclade/docs/user/algorithm/05-mutation-calling.md

 Private deletion ranges (including reversion) are currently counted as a single unlabeled substitution, but this could change in the future.

+### Clade founder search and mutations relative to clade founder

+For each query sample possessing a clade, Nextclade finds a corresponding "clade founder" node in the reference tree - the most ancestral node having the same clade.
+It stars with parent node (nearest node) obtained during [tree placement](03-phylogenetic-placement.md) and traverses the tree towards the root, until it finds the last node with the same clade as the parent node.

+After that Nextclade calls nucleotide and aminoacid mutations relative to the clade founder.

+The search and mutation calling happens separately for clades as well as for each custom clade-like attribute (unless excluded in the [pathogen config](../input-files/05-pathogen-config.md)).

+Clade founder search is a built-in convenience wrapper for a [node search and relative mutations](#arbitrary-node-search-and-relative-mutations) with pre-agreed search criteria (matching clades).

+> ⚠️ Nextclade assumes that all clades and clade-like attributes defined on the [input reference tree](../input-files/04-reference-tree.md) are [monophyletic](https://en.wikipedia.org/wiki/Monophyly).
+In this context it means that that all nodes belonging to one clade are a single connected component on the tree.
+Moreover, tree should be sufficiently large and diverse, such that early samples of each of the clades are well represented.
+Nextclade official datasets enforce these requirements, however third-party dataset authors and users of their datasets need to take additional care.

+### Arbitrary node search and relative mutations

+Additionally to the built-in search for clade founder nodes (see above), [dataset](../datasets.md) authors may define criteria for an arbitrary nodes of interest on the [reference tree](../input-files/04-reference-tree.md).
+Nextclade will then search these nodes, similarly to how it finds clade founder nodes, and will calculate mutations relative to each of these nodes.

+This could be useful, for example, for comparing sequences to the vaccine strains.

 ### Results

-The nucleotide mutations can be viewed in "Sequence view" column of the results table in [Nextclade Web](../nextclade-web).
-Switching "Sequence view" to a particular gene will show mutations in the corresponding peptide.

 The mutation calling step results in a set of mutations and various practical metrics for each sequence.

+Mutations can be viewed in the last column of the results table in [Nextclade Web](../nextclade-web).

+The "Genetic feature" dropdown allows to switch between nucleotide sequence and CDSes (if genome annotation is provided).
+The "Relative to" dropdown allows to select the target for comparison:

+- "Reference" - shows mutations relative to the [reference sequence](../input-files/02-reference-sequence.md)
+- "Parent" - shows private mutations, i.e. mutations relative to the parent (nearest) node
+- "Clade founder" - shows mutations relative to clade founder
+- "<attribute> founder" - shows mutations relative to clade-like attribute founder (if any defined)
+- any additional entries show mutations relative to the node(s) found according to the custom search criteria (if any defined)

+The "Mut" column shows total number of nucleotide mutations and its mouseover tooltip lists the mutations.

-They are produced as a part of the analysis results [JSON](../output-files/05-results-json), [CSV and TSV files](../output-files/04-results-tsv) in [Nextclade CLI](../nextclade-cli) and in the "Download" dialog of [Nextclade Web](../nextclade-web).
+All results are emitted into the output [JSON](../output-files/05-results-json), [CSV and TSV files](../output-files/04-results-tsv) in [Nextclade CLI](../nextclade-cli) and in the "Export" dialog of [Nextclade Web](../nextclade-web).